caralocke/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    A) The 'useRouteMatch' hook is used to attempt to match the current URL inside of a route just like Route would, but is most often used without actually rendering a Route.
 1. How would you explain form validation to someone who has never programmed before?
+    A) Validation happens when you're on a page filling out information and the form you're filling out has certain requirements.
+For instance, if the site wants you to have at least 6 characters for a password and you only put in 5 (or less), words will pop up and tell you something along the lines of "passwords must bt at least 6 characters long."
+That is validation in coding.
 1. In 1-2 sentences, define end to end testing.
+    A) End to end testing means testing an entire app from beginning to end.

 ## Instructions